mendix/mendix-ui-theme-silverlinings/README.md

 This directory contains all kind of basic components like a datagrid, buttons, label, form, listview, or anything along those lines.
 They have distinct properties and can't be broken down further without losing their meaning.

 ###### Building Blocks
 Building blocks are combined components/widgets.
 For example *cards* or *headers* are building blocks.
-A building block could be an image, title and a button.
+A building block could be an image, title and a button built together.

 ###### Layouts
 The layout directory contains some styles for the main sections of the layout (topbar, sidebar, footer and so on).